Advanced Sciences and other classes

 - Usui Dai Ko Myo

-The Tibetan Dai Ko Mio is discussed, but is taught as an optional symbol in our classes (This was an Arthur Robertson development, possibly borrowed from the Kundalini traditions).
+The Tibetan Dai Ko Mio is discussed, but is discussed as an optional symbol in our classes (This was an Arthur Robertson development, possibly borrowed from the Kundalini traditions).

 The non – Usui symbols we teach serve the following purposes: